 6. Best area for nightlife: Old Town/Downtown

-Also called the historic district and historic seaport, Old Town (or downtown Key West) is where you’ll find the nightly sunset spectacle at Mallory Square and the party end of Duval Street (though, the word “party” could apply to all of the island, not just Duval Street).
+Also called the historic district and historic seaport, Old Town (or downtown Key West) is where you’ll find the nightly sunset spectacle at Mallory Square and the party end of Duval Street (though the word “party” could apply to all of the island, not just Duval Street).
 This central location includes the Key West historic seaport.

-The famous Duval Street runs from east to west (from the Atlantic to the Gulf of Mexico) through historic Old Town and Downtown to Uptown.
-While all of Duval Street is alive with nightlife, Old Town is our choice due to world-famous bars like Sloppy Joe’s and the Hog’s Breath (“Hog’s breath is better than no breath at all,” as their slogan so elegantly states).
+The famous Duval Street runs east to west (from the Atlantic to the Gulf of Mexico) through historic Old Town and Downtown to Uptown.
+While Duval Street is alive with nightlife, Old Town is our choice due to world-famous bars like Sloppy Joe’s and the Hog’s Breath (“Hog’s breath is better than no breath at all,” as their slogan so elegantly states).

 Things to do in Old Town

 - Take a tour of the Hemingway Home and Museum.
 The author’s island home is the site where he wrote several novels.
 Walk through the living room, view his office, and learn about his life and times in the Keys.
 You may even get a glimpse of the famous six-toed cats.

 - The Key West Lighthouse, built in 1848, is located across from the Hemingway Museum.
 Climb 88 steps to the top and explore photographs and artifacts from its history.

 - The Tennessee Williams Museum has a large collection of art, books, and other media from the playwright’s life.
 Williams lived in Key West for about 30 years.

 - Head to the Hog’s Breath Saloon for live music, entertainment, dancing, and drinks.
 The Hog’s Breath, and Key West in general, has seen impromptu performances by names like Kenny Chesney.
 You can imagine the crowd that accumulated for that!